langchain-ai/langsmith-sdk/python/README.md

 ## Create a Dataset from Existing Runs

-Once your runs are stored in LangChainPlus, you can convert them into a dataset.
+Once your runs are stored in LangSmith, you can convert them into a dataset.
-For this example, we will do so using the Client, but you can also do this using the web interface, as explained in the [LangChainPlus docs](https://docs.langchain.plus/docs/).
+For this example, we will do so using the Client, but you can also do this using the web interface, as explained in the [LangSmith docs](https://docs.langchain.plus/docs/).

 ```python
 from langchainplus_sdk import LangChainPlusClient